tangentlab/Doors/PROJECT_CONTEXT.md

 It currently provides:

-- a season selector that keeps the visitor in the same place while switching between five Winter 360° videos and five Late Spring panoramic images;
+- a season selector that keeps the visitor in the same place while switching between Winter, Spring (Beltane Stitches), and Summer 360° videos, with five locations per season;
 - dynamically created A-Frame navigation hotspots;
 - spherical-coordinate hotspot placement;
 - per-video orientation;